New England vampire panic: Background

 Tuberculosis was known as "consumption" at the time, as it appeared to consume an infected person's body.
 It is now known to be a bacterial disease, but the cause was unknown until the late 19th century.
 The infection spreads easily among a family; thus, when one family member died of consumption, other members were often infected and gradually lost their health.
 People believed that this was due to the deceased TB sufferer draining the life from other family members.
 The belief that consumption was spread in this way was widely held in New England and in Europe.

 In an attempt to protect the survivors and ward off the effects of consumption, bodies of those who had died of the disease were exhumed and examined.
 The corpse was deemed to be feeding on the living if it was determined to be unusually fresh, especially if the heart or other organs contained liquid blood.
 After the culprit was identified, there were a number of proposed ways to stop the attacks.
 The most benign of these was simply to turn the body over in its grave.
 In other cases, families would burn the "fresh" organs and rebury the body; occasionally, the body would be decapitated.
 Affected family members would also inhale smoke from the burned organs or consume the ashes in a further attempt to cure the consumption.

 One of the early cases, in the late 18th century, was that of Rev. Justus Forward (1730-1814), the eminent Yale-educated pastor of the Congregationalist church at Belchertown, Massachusetts in the western part of the state near Springfield.
 He served the church for nearly six decades by the time of his death in 1814.

 By July 1788, he and his wife had lost three daughters to consumption, including Martha Forward Dwight.
 She had died in 1782 at age 23.
 Two more were ill, including daughter Mercy, who had begun hemorrhaging.
 He wrote in a letter: this morning [July 21] opened the grave of my daughter [Martha]... who had died—the last of my three daughters—almost six years ago ...
 On opening the body, the lungs were not dissolved, but had blood in them, though not fresh, but clotted.
 The lungs did not appear as we would suppose they would in a body just dead, but far nearer a state of soundness than could be expected.
 The liver, I am told, was as sound as the lungs.
 We put the lungs and liver in a separate box, and buried it in the same grave, ten inches or a foot, above the coffin.

-Their daughter Mercy died in January 1789 though other children survived their illness.
+Their daughter Mercy died in January 1789.